f0r3ns1cat0r/full_database/README.md

 # Full CVE Database
-This repos host all the CVE datase
+This repos host all the CVE database